sohaybemad/Investigate_a_dataset/README.md

 •	Does the age affect whether patient will show up or not the ?

-•	Is there relation between the hypertension and the age of the patients?
+•	Is there a relation between the hypertension and the age of the patients?

-•	Is there relation between the diabetes and the age of the patients?
+•	Is there a relation between the diabetes and the age of the patients?

 •	Does receiving sms affect the count of patients showing up?